 Here are three steps you can take to support grizzly bear stewardship:

 We have prepared some resources for you to take action and use your voice.
-In the "Survey Guide" below, we have provided our answers to the survey questions to offer guidance, if needed.
+In the "Questionnaire Guide" below, we have provided our answers to the survey questions to offer guidance, if needed.
 Unique responses are important and your voice matters.
 Please choose what resonates with you and try to respond in your own words.

 The Province of B.C.’s Draft Grizzly Bear Stewardship Framework and Draft Commercial Bear Viewing Strategy are a long time coming.
 The current policy for grizzly bear management dates back to 1995!
 In 2017 the Auditor General recognized that “there is no plan to implement the strategic direction for grizzly bears in B.C.” and recommended creating and implementing a grizzly bear management plan.